 Here’s what’s happening:

-- Consumers often wait until the last minute to return items
+- Consumers often wait until the last minute to return items, even if they have a 30-day return period.

-- Average time to return is typically the last 2–3 days before the expiration of the retailer’s return window
+- Average time to return is typically the last two th three days before the expiration of the retailer’s return window.

-Modifying the return window length can give retailers better visibility on returns and how they may or may not impact operations.
+Modifying the timeframe for when purchases made can be returned gives retailers better visibility on returns and how they may or may not impact operations.
 The goal of altering the return window is to influence the average time to return and reduce uncertainty for retailers.

-If you’re heavily discounting merchandise to drive sales during the holidays, major campaigns, or experimenting for growth, you might just adjust your return policy for specific SKUs.
+If you’re heavily discounting merchandise to drive sales during the holidays, running major campaigns, or experimenting for growth, you might want to adjust your return policy for specific SKUs.

 For example, some retailers will make heavily discounted items non-returnable.
 Others allow customers to exchange items that have been marked down significantly for store credit only.
 And others will increase the restocking fee for heavily discounted items.